Note: see session law sections for effective dates.

 (b) The commissioner shall develop and implement a utilization review process for publicly funded treatment placements to monitor and review the clinical appropriateness and timeliness of all publicly funded placements in treatment.

-NOTE: The amendment to subdivision 3 by Laws 2019, First Special Session chapter 9, article 6, section 40, is effective July 1, 2019, contingent upon federal approval.
-The commissioner of human services shall notify the revisor of statutes when federal approval is obtained or denied.
-Laws 2019, First Special Session chapter 9, article 6, section 40, the effective date.
+NOTE: The amendment to subdivision 3 by Laws 2019, First Special Session chapter 9, article 6, section 40, received federal approval effective July 1, 2019.

 The commissioner shall enter into one or more purchase of service agreements to provide programs for American Indians.
 The agreements shall provide for residential and aftercare treatment programs, programs relating to prevention, education, and community awareness, and training programs.
 All programs shall be designed to meet the needs identified by the American Indian community, and appropriate recognition shall be given to the cultural and social needs of American Indians.
 The commissioner shall enter into the agreements after consultation with the special assistant for American Indian programs of the Alcohol and Drug Abuse Section of the Department of Human Services, and all agreements shall be reviewed pursuant to section 254A.03.